The Montgomery Canal

 With two pubs – at Maesbury Marsh and Queens Head you still have the option of dining out or a few quiet drinks before moving on.

-The Montgomery Canal was originally 35 miles from Frankton Junction near Ellesmere to Newtown in Powys, its original purpose being to aid the supply of lime for agricultural purposes improving the land quality of the Upper Severn Valley.
+The ‘Monty’, originally 35 miles long from Frankton Junction near Ellesmere to Newtown in Powys, was built to aid the supply of lime for agricultural purposes improving the land quality of the Upper Severn Valley.
 Much of the canal was completed as early as 1797 with the remainder taking until 1821.

 The canal was profitable until just after the first World War when it started to make heavy losses eventually falling into disrepair.
 After a breach at Frankton Junction in 1936, the entire canal was left isolated and was officially abandoned in 1944.